Skip to content

 $ C:\Program Files\datakit\conf.d

-## Use different conf files for different monitoring tools; if only one tool is used, simply copy and enable the corresponding conf file.
-In this article, ddtrace is used.
+## Different monitoring tools require enabling different conf files.
+If only one is adopted, simply copy and enable the corresponding conf file.
+In this article, we use ddtrace.

 $ cd /traceSkywalking